On the Relationship Between Monotone and Squared Probabilistic Circuits

 To conclude, we have shown that two important classes of tractable probabilistic models, namely monotone and squared real structured-decomposable PCs are incomparable in terms of expressive efficiency in general.
-Thus, we propose a new class of probabilistic circuits based on \emph{deep sums-of-squares-of-sums} that generalizes these approaches.
-As noted by \citep{LoconteICLR24}, these PCs can be viewed as a generalization of tensor networks for specifying quantum states \citep{glasser2019expressive,novikov2021tensor}; indeed \modelname{}PCs can be interpreted as a \emph{mixed state}, i.e. a statistical ensemble of pure quantum states.
-Our \modelname{}PCs are also related to the PSD circuits of \citep{sladek2023encoding}, which can be interpreted as a sum of squared circuits, with the difference being that we allow for latents to be summed out both inside and outside the square throughout the circuit while achieving quadratic complexity.
-Promising avenues to investigate in future work would be improving the optimization of \modelname{}PCs, for example, by deriving an EM-style algorithm using the latent variable interpretation outlined here; as well as reducing the computational cost of training by designing more efficient architectures.
+Thus, we propose a new class of probabilistic circuits, Inception PCs, based on \emph{deep sums-of-squares-of-sums} that generalizes these approaches, and can employ complex parameters.
+We further show empirically that Inception PCs can offer better performance on a range of tabular and image datasets.
+Promising avenues to investigate in future work would be improving the optimization of complex parameters in \modelname{} PCs; as well as reducing the computational cost of training by designing more efficient architectures.